vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop/enhanced-prompt-(beta).md

 ### Principle of Enhanced Prompt

-The Enhanced Prompt consists of a prefix and a suffix, located at the two ends of each user message.
+The Enhanced Prompt consists of a prefix and a suffix, located at both ends of each message sent by the user.

 <figure><img src="../../.gitbook/assets/用户教育示意图-2.png" alt=""><figcaption></figcaption></figure>